compgen-io/cgpipe/README.md

 ## Output logs
 You can keep track of which files are scheduled to be created using an output log.
-Do use this, you'll need to set the `cgpipe.outlog` variable.
-If you set an outfile, then in addition to checking the local filesystem to see if a target already exists, this file will also be consulted.
-This file keeps track of outputs that will be made by a job.
-It will then check with the job runner to see if the job is still active.
+Do use this, you'll need to set the `cgpipe.joblog` variable.
+If you set a joblog, then in addition to checking the local filesystem to see if a target already exists, the joblog will also be consulted.
+This file keeps track of outputs that have already been submitted to the job scheduler.
+CGPipe will also check with the job runner, to verify that the job is still valid (running or queued).

-This way you can avoid re-submitting the same jobs over and over again if you re-run the Pipeline.
+This way you can avoid re-submitting the same jobs over and over again if you re-run the pipeline.

 ## Comments
 Comments are started with a `#` character.
 You may also include the '$' and '@'